By

 Question: An employee confided to our HR department about an incident that made her uncomfortable, where her supervisor made a comment about her skirt.
 How should we handle this?

 Although not every inappropriate comment will be viewed as harassment, every report of such should be treated with respect and followed up in accordance with company policy.
-Typically, the nature of the complaint will determine how you should begin the investigation.
+Typically, the nature of the complaint will determine how you should begin the investigation, but employers should rely on a consistent framework for managing workplace harassment concerns to ensure fairness and compliance.
 In the case of your employee, consider taking the following steps:

 Although this type of situation can be difficult when the accused party holds a supervisory position in the company, the law still holds the company accountable for following up on complaints of inappropriate behavior, conducting a prompt and impartial investigation, and taking appropriate action if the claim is substantiated.